LoversGuild/lovegen/README.md

 The generator uses `Development.Shake.Forward` module for tracking build dependencies.
 This does not work very well yet (probably due to some misconfiguration on our side).
 As a result, you may occasionally need to `rm -rf output shake` after editing the site contents.
-Sometimes the build fails noisily if the dependency tracking fails.
-Sometimes though, you'll just get an incomplete or incorrectly rendered site.

 # Hacking